Selfish vegans are ruining the environment?

-The study, which was a closed US-only model using very specific sets of conditions set by the researchers, didn’t look at environmental factors (!) but solely the carrying capacity of U.S. agricultural land using ten different diet scenarios, first under current and then potential rationing of land types.
+The study, a closed US-only model published in Elementa Science of the Anthropocene, uses very specific sets of conditions set by the researchers and didn’t look at environmental factors (!) but solely the carrying capacity of U.S. agricultural land using ten different diet scenarios, first under current and then potential rationing of land types.
 Carrying capacity of land refers to the number of people the land can feed.

 In a nutshell, the study determined that within their parameters the vegan diet actually:

 Places fifth in carrying capacity given their current status quo of livestock-heavy land use